MyronCodeBase/list_comprehension/README.md

 # list_comprehension
 Practice Python - List Comprehension

+Write one line of Python that takes this list a and makes a new list that has only the even elements of this list in it